FreeRTOS/coreMQTT/test/cbmc/proofs/MQTTPropGet_WildcardId/README.md

-MQTTPropGet_ConnWildcard proof
+MQTTPropGet_WildcardId proof
 ==============

-This directory contains a memory safety proof for MQTTPropGet_ConnWildcard.
+This directory contains a memory safety proof for MQTTPropGet_WildcardId.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer